Tetraphobia: In South Korea

 In South Korea, tetraphobia is less extreme.
 The number 4 sounds like the hanja for "death" (사) (although Korean has no tones), so the floor number 4 or room number 4 is almost always skipped in hospitals, funeral halls, and similar public buildings.
 In other buildings, the fourth floor is sometimes labelled "F" (for "Four") instead of "4" in elevators.
 Apartment numbers containing multiple occurrences of the number 4 (such as 404) are likely to be avoided to an extent that the value of the property is adversely affected.
 The national railroad, Korail, left out the locomotive number 4444 when numbering a locomotive class from 4401 upwards.

 Outside Asia

 Efforts to accommodate tetraphobia-related sensitivities have been seen in Canada, particularly in areas with significant ethnic Chinese populations.
 Richmond Hill, Ontario banned the number four on new houses in June 2013.
 Property developers in Vancouver omitted the number from new buildings until October 2015, when the city banned non-sequential numbering schemes.

-In the Aria Hotel in Las Vegas, among others, numbers 40-49 are skipped for the same reasons they may be omitted in China.
+In several Las Vegas hotels, including the Wynn and Encore, floor numbers 40-49 are skipped for the same reasons they may be omitted in China.

-In some Italian regions (e.g. Tuscany) four means coffin and thus it is feared.
+In some Italian regions, such as Tuscany, four is a homophone for coffin.